-There seems to be a lot of confusion out there on how to use a company credit card.
-True, millions of people use them every day without making the news, but in recent months, there have been a lot of local headlines about employees getting in hot water for how they've managed their business credit card.
+There seems to be more confusion than you might expect out there on how to use a company credit card.
+True, millions of people use them every day without making the news, but there are also plenty of local headlines about employees getting in hot water for how they've managed their business credit card.

-So just in case anyone has some questions on how a company credit card works, here are some answers.
+So just in case anyone has questions about how a company credit card works, here are some answers and a few helpful tips as well.

 Generally, a company credit card works exactly like any credit card.
 Company credit cards can max out, have high interest and be abused like any personal credit card.
 They can also offer low interest rates, 0 APR introductory rates and all kinds of rewards.

-One important distinction that small business owners are probably aware of already is that business credit cards weren't affected by the Credit Card Accountability, Responsibility and Disclosure (CARD) Act that passed in 2009.
-And so consumer credit cards have better protections than business cards, some of which are subject to practices like two-cycle billing, which can make revolving debt more expensive on a business card than on a consumer credit card.
+One important distinction that small business owners are probably aware of already is that business credit cards weren't as affected by the Credit Card Accountability, Responsibility and Disclosure (CARD) Act that passed in 2009.
+Because of that, consumer credit cards have better protections than business cards, some of which are subject to practices like two-cycle billing, which can make revolving debt more expensive on a business card than on a consumer credit card.
+That may not seem all that important to rank-and-file employees just swiping the company card, but small business owners applying for cards to then hand out to employees definitely need to be aware of what the CARD Act protects and what it does not.

-But in general, a company credit card is just like a consumer credit card.
+Bottom line, in general, a company credit card is just like a consumer credit card.
 With it, if you have a big enough credit line, you can pretty much buy anything on the planet.
+That's great news for small business owners looking for a bit of cash flow, but can quickly lead to trouble for employees using a company card without a true understanding of what they should be buying with it.

 "There are different types of corporate credit cards, one in which the company is liable for the payment and one in which the employee is billed directly by the credit card issuer, " says John Ulzheimer, president of consumer education at SmartCredit.com.